Technica-Engineering/kalash/kalash/doc/contributing.md

 ## Prerequisites

-All you need to develop for this project is to `pip install nox`.
+All you need to develop for this project is to `pip install -e .[dev]` which will install all development dependencies for Kalash and Kalash itself in your virtual environment of choice.
+If you're unfamiliar what `pip install -e .` does, _now_ would be the time to read the documentation of the `pip` package manager.

-`nox` is a build and test automation driver for Python development that will automatically prepare your environment for testing.
+Most build and test automation relies on `nox`. `nox` is a build and test automation driver for Python development that will automatically prepare your environment for testing.

 ## Contributing - process 🖋